RickSlick3/tv-time/README.md

 ## Documentation

 **Link to Application:** [rickslick3.github.io/tv-time/](https://rickslick3.github.io/tv-time/) <br/>
+- **Note:** If some sections of the application are missing initially, refresh the page and everything will load in.

 **Link to Demonstration:** [Application Demo Video](https://drive.google.com/file/d/1Iyc8WMvAVaFoPHnTsARVE-fr-R6FMwwc/view?usp=sharing)

 [**Rick and Morty**](https://en.wikipedia.org/wiki/Rick_and_Morty) is an animated sci-fi comedy series that follows the misadventures of an eccentric, alcoholic scientist, Rick Sanchez, and his good-hearted but easily influenced grandson, Morty Smith.
 Traveling across dimensions and encountering bizarre alien worlds, the duo’s chaotic adventures blend dark humor, philosophical themes, and sharp satire.